October 18, 2020

 Are Minutes and Mileage All Runners Need? – Investigating Training Load in Runners

 IMeasureU spoke to researchers at the College of Health Sciences and UofM Human Performance Center about objective ways of training load monitoring in distance runners.
-Max Paquette and master's student, Megan Ryan, who is a competitive runner and was a member of the UofM cross-country and track teams, have started to question whether there are key aspects of training that mileage alone is not telling the coaches and athletes.
+Dr. Max Paquette and master's student, Megan Ryan, who is a competitive runner and was a member of the UofM cross-country and track teams, have started to question whether there are key aspects of training that mileage alone is not telling the coaches and athletes.
 Max and Megan began to speak to other local coaches who were working with runners.
 They found a common, question ‘how can we quantify training in a way that reflects the loads athletes are enduring in training more accurately?’

 January 6, 2020